 Future Land Use Element Policy FLU8.2.1 requires land use changes be compatible with existing development and the development trend in the area.
 The proposed FLUM amendment would result in an increase to the project site's density to allow up to two dwelling units per acre.
 This density increase is not compatible with existing development and the development trend in the areas within close proximity of the project site.
 The only existing development within close proximity of the project site is the Zellwood Station PD.
 As noted previously, the Zellwood Station PD is approved for a density of 2.6 dwelling units per acre and 2021 lots.
 These approvals predate the inception of the County Comprehensive Plan in 1991.
-The presence of Zellwood Station does not serve as an impetus to permit additional higher density development and is not supported by any specific Comprehensive Plan policy for properties located within Rural Settlements.
+The presence of Zellwood Station should not serve as an impetus to permit additional higher density development and is not supported by any specific Comprehensive Plan policy for properties located within Rural Settlements.

 Future Land Use Element Policy FLU8.2.11 states compatibility may not necessarily be determined to be a land use that is identical to those uses that surround it.
 Other factors may be considered, such as the design attributes of the project, its urban form, the physical integration of a project and its function in the broader community, as well its contribution toward the Goals and Objectives in the CP.
 The CP shall specifically allow for such a balance of considerations to occur.
-The proposed FLUM amendment to RSLD 2/1 does not contribute to toward the Goals and Objectives in the Comprehensive Plan.
-Furthermore, the request is not compatible with the specific criteria outlined in Future Land Use Element Policy FLU6.2.8, allowing up to two (2) dwelling units per acre in limited areas that are adjacent to higher density or intensity urban development located in adjacent municipal jurisdictions.
-The lack of existing higher density and intensity urban development on adjacent properties located within the City of Apopka, and the site's limited contiguity of 6.7% does not meet the adjacency requirement of 25% contiguity.
+The proposed FLUM amendment to RSLD 2/1 does not further the applicable Goals and Objectives of the Comprehensive Plan.
+Furthermore, the request is not compatible with the specific criteria outlined in Future Land Use Element Policy FLU6.2.8, allowing up to two (2) dwelling units per acre in limited areas that are adjacent to higher density or intensity urban development located in adjacent properties located within the City of Apopka and the site's limited contiguity of 6.7%--well short of the adjacency requirement of 25% contiguity-render the request inconsistent with this Policy.